raffaelecheula/catalyst_opt_tools/README.md

-# catalyst_opt_tools
+# Catalyst Optimization Tools
-Tools to optimize catalytic surfaces and maximize reaction rates.

-catalyst_opt_tools is a collection of computational tools and scripts designed to facilitate the optimization of catalytic surfaces.
+`catalyst_opt_tools` is a collection of computational tools and scripts designed to facilitate the optimization of catalytic surfaces.
 By systematically exploring the composition of these surfaces, the aim is to identify configurations that lead to significantly enhanced reaction rates and overall catalytic activity.
 This repository serves as a practical resource for researchers and engineers working on catalyst design and discovery.

 ## Features